 How can I access my payslips or my P60?

-Just as a reminder, we pay students weekly for stints (on Tuesdays) — the payslip you can view is a document summarising how much you’ve been paid for a month in total.
+Just as a reminder, please expect to be paid on the Friday of the following week — the payslip you can view is a document summarising how much you’ve been paid for a month in total.

 If you are having any issues, drop us a line at firstname.lastname@example.org – this inbox is constantly monitored.